 - Type of fines: Per occurrence.
 See the Fines Policy on Arbor Hill website. - Cross-references: Summarization relevant portions of CC&R Section 6.22.
-"Trash", "Smells", "Fences", &" Landscaping", & "Gardening" in this manual.

 GRILLS & OTHER OUTDOOR COOKING EQUIPMENT

 "Barbecue grills or other types of outdoor cooking equipment shall be located only at the rear of the Dwelling and should, to the greatest extent practical, not be visible from any roadways within or adjacent to the Property.
 However, for those cases where placement at the rear of the Dwelling cannot preclude its visibility from the street, such items may be neatly placed on or immediately adjacent to the rear patio, as long as they are conservative in terms of color, size, & design.